 Nobody needs a tutorial to learn how one can turn a phone on or off.
 However, if the Power button or the screen of your device is broken or not functioning for some reason, you might end up looking for a guide like this.
 In this tutorial, we’ll be exploring all possible ways to restart and turn off an Android phone or tablet without the power button or the volume buttons.
-Read my tutorial if you want to turn on your Android device without the power button.
+If you want to just wake up your phone’s screen and make it sleep without the power button, read my tutorial.

 There are several ways to power off an Android phone or tablet if power the button is broken.
 The tips will also help you restart the phone without the power button and volume button.

 - Using an ADB command

 - Via Android Accessibility Menu

 - Via Quick Settings menu (Samsung devices)

 Before you learn to turn off your Android device, don’t forget to check out my detailed article describing 8 ways to turn on an Android phone without the power button.

 ADB Command to Turn off Phone

 I won’t say that it’s the most convenient method to turn off Android devices when the power button is broken or the screen is damaged.
 However, it is possible to switch off and reboot an Android phone or tablet into Safe Mode, System Mode, Bootloader Mode, or Recovery Mode using ADB commands without using the Power and Volume keys.

 To be able to run ADB commands on your Android device, you’ll need a laptop or PC.
 One more thing, USB debugging must be enabled on your device.
 Anyway, let’s see how to switch off an Android phone without the Power button and volume button.